FirasKedidi/countdown/README.md

 # CountDown Component
-Written in react and typescript
+Written in React and Typescript using functional components and React hooks.